 Social — to truly fit into any society, learning the language is the thing to do.
 Not only is it polite (because hey, you are living in their country and all), but it’s also paramount if you want to truly fit into society.
 You will be able to communicate with everyone and they will be able to communicate with you.
 It’s a no-brainer really.

 4Can you learn Dutch just by watching TV?

-I’ve heard of many people that have done it this way, although admittedly it’s probably best to do this alongside your own revision or Dutch classes.
+I’ve heard of many people who have done it this way, although admittedly it’s probably best to do this alongside your own studies or Dutch classes.
 You should mix it up a bit by actually watching TV in your language and have the subtitles in Dutch and then watching Dutch programmes with your language as the subtitles.
-Many Dutch people learned English this way, as dubbing is not popular and so it gave people a chance to practice their English skills
+Many Dutch people have learned English this way, as dubbing is not popular, giving people a chance to practice their English skills.

-If you speak English or are a Brit or an American, then you’re in luck.
-British television channels are widely watched in the Netherlands.
-Almost all television packages have BBC on it, so it’s the perfect time to start reading the subtitles!
-For the American’s, as you know, your comedies are very popular.
-Now its time for a Friends or Big Bang marathon.
+If you speak English, then you’re already in luck.
+British and American television channels are widely watched in the Netherlands, so it’s the perfect time to start reading the subtitles!
+Now it’s time for a Friends or Big Bang marathon.

-Or try a Netflix en Chillen next time you’re free – it’ll help. 😉 Or if TV is not what you’re after, but clips on YouTube, check out Bart de Pau at Learn Dutch – you can learn English and the Dutch there and there are both funny as educational videos to be found there
+Or try a Netflix en chillin’ next time you’re free — it’ll help.
+If TV isn’t what you’re after, but you like YouTube, check out Bart de Pau at Learn Dutch — you can learn the language and watch videos that are both funny and educational.

 5Are there any sounds that are hard to pronounce?